edgelesssys/constellation/docs/versioned_docs/version-2.2/workflows/recovery.md

 </tabItem>
 <tabItem value="aws" label="AWS">

-First, open the AWS console to view all Auto Scaling Groups (ASGs) in the region of your Constellation.
-Select the ASG of the control-plane `<cluster-name>-<UID>-control-plane` and check that enough members are in a *Running* state.
+First, open the AWS console to view all Auto Scaling Groups (ASGs) in the region of your cluster.
+Select the ASG of the control plane `<cluster-name>-<UID>-control-plane` and check that enough members are in a *Running* state.

 Second, check the boot logs of these *Instances*.
 In the ASG's *Instance management* view, select each desired instance.
 In the upper right corner, select **Action > Monitor and troubleshoot > Get system log**.